 But what about the estimates on those unfinished product backlog items?
 Should they be re-estimated?
-And should the team get partial credit for the work they did complete?
-Let’s consider each of these questions, starting with partial credit.

 When a product backlog item is unfinished at the end of an iteration, the team often wants to know if the item should be re-estimated.
 This is independent from the issue of wanting partial credit.
 After all, team members reason, at least some work has been done and so the estimate of remaining work may have changed.

 In fact, the size of the product backlog item may have increased such that the estimate of what remains actually goes up and is higher than the initial estimate.
 For example, a team feels like they’ve made two points of progress on a five-point story but also have discovered that there are eight points remaining.
 In re-estimating partially finished work, it is entirely possible for the new estimate to exceed the original.

 Reasons to Re-Estimate

 There are two arguments in favor of re-estimating:

 - It’s more accurate since some part of the work has been performed

 - It’s necessary to plan the next sprint